quantum-engineering-polito/CourseNotes/content/QCM Physics/03_Fermi golden rule/Fermi golden rule.md

 ---
 ## Overview of the contents

-Before proceeding to explain the topic a brief introduction on why it is useful and why we study it.
+Before proceeding to the main topic we should understand why it is useful and why we study it.

-We want to know the **Transition Probabilities** (probability of transitioning from one state to another) and the **Transition rate** (transition probability per unit of time) between two state $\ket{\Psi_{i}}$ and $\ket{\Psi_{f}}$ under the effect of a weak time-dependent perturbation, to study how the system evolve in this setting.
+To study how the system evolves in this setting, we need to know the **Transition Probabilities** (probability of transitioning from one state to another) and the **Transition rate** (transition probability per unit of time) between two state $\ket{\Psi_{i}}$ and $\ket{\Psi_{f}}$ under the effect of a weak time-dependent perturbation,

 ### Perturbation theory

 The main idea behind perturbation theory is to start with a known or easily solvable system (the unperturbed system) and then introduce a small modification or perturbation that alters the behaviour of the system.
 By treating the perturbation as a small deviation from the known system, physicists can develop an iterative series solution where each successive term provides a more accurate approximation of the true solution.

 ### First order perturbation

-In first-order perturbation, the perturbation is assumed to be small enough that the modifications it induces to the system can be linearly approximated, introducing a major simplification of the calculations.
-The first-order perturbation equation can be use only to approximate weak physical disturbance, such as a potential energy produced by an external field.
+In first-order perturbation, the perturbation is assumed to be small enough that the modifications induced to the system can be linearly approximated, introducing a major simplification of the calculations.
+The first-order perturbation equation can be used only to approximate weak physical disturbances, such as a potential energy produced by an external field.
 We will use it exploring the interaction of an incoming electron with a dipole.

 ### Results

 We'll observe that after the perturbation, the chances of the system reaching the final state are higher when the perturbation's frequency matches that of the system.
-In that case we say that the perturbation is in resonance with the system and it indicates that the perturbing energy can be absorbed or emitted by the system, facilitating transitions between these states.
+In that case we say that the perturbation is in resonance with the system and this indicates that the perturbing energy can be absorbed or emitted by the system, facilitating transitions between these states.

 ___

 ## DOS

 The [[Models#Density of states (DOS)|Density of states (DOS)]] can be written in another equivalent form  ^c9919a